Developmental Science Research Consortium

 Events & activities

-The consortium organizes events open to anyone interested in developmental research, including:
+The consortium hosts events for anyone interested in developmental research, such as:

-• Brown bag meetings featuring research presentations by students, UB faculty, and invited national and international scholars
+• Brown bag presentations featuring UB students, faculty and invited national and international scholars

-We’re busy planning a variety of talks and activities.
-Check back often to see what's new—we’d love to have you join us!
+We’re planning new talks and activities.
+Check back for updates—we’d love to have you join us.

 History of developmental science at UB